 - Wall of Hope: Visit our Wall of Hope to read stories from survivors of mesothelioma.

-- Support Group: Joining a support group offers a safe place to share your emotions and connect with other people facing cancer.
+- Support Group: Joining The Mesothelioma Center’s support group offers a safe place to share your emotions and connect with other people facing cancer.

 - Mesothelioma Awareness: People are working on raising awareness about mesothelioma to increase funding for research.

 - Mesothelioma Cure: Doctors haven’t found a cure for mesothelioma, but they can put it into remission for a period of time.

 Another important form of support is financial help for mesothelioma.
 Treatment is expensive with and without insurance.
 Families can benefit from several different types of financial support including Social Security Disability, VA benefits, and travel, housing and treatment grants.

 - Legal Help: Mesothelioma lawyers help patients seek settlements and they can go to court on your behalf.
 They can also advise you on when to file to make sure you stay within the statute of limitations.

 Veterans are disproportionally affected by mesothelioma.
 That’s because every branch of the U.S. armed forces used asbestos products until regulations were implemented the 1970s.

 A number of national, nonprofit and research organizations provide educational information, resources and other forms of help for mesothelioma patients and their families.